The Secret Powers of Middle Children

 What are some downsides or challenges that middle children face?

 Also, self-esteem is not as critical as our society believes.
 Having an accurate sense of your self-esteem is more important than having high self-esteem.
 Surprisingly, new studies show that high self-esteem does not correlate with better grades in school or greater success in life.
-It can actually lead to a lack of perseverance in the face of difficulties.
+It can actually lead to a lack of perseverance in the face of difficulty.

 It’s important to remember, too, that self-esteem fluctuates depending on successes and failures — older middles will end up with higher self-esteem than what’s reported by younger middles.